Pirates vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Pirates Betting Records & Stats

-- Pittsburgh's games have gone over the total in 64 of its 119 chances.
+- Pittsburgh and its opponents have gone over the total this season in 65 of its 120 opportunities.

 - In 15 games with a line this season, the Pirates have a mark of 10-5-0 against the spread.